Rubix1991/com.rubix.unity.android.api/README.md

 ## Examples

+Under the hood, the package uses [AndroidJavaObject](https://docs.unity3d.com/ScriptReference/AndroidJavaObject.html) and [AndroidJavaProxy](https://docs.unity3d.com/ScriptReference/AndroidJavaProxy.html) for base functionality.

-The following C# code shows a [toast](https://developer.android.com/guide/topics/ui/notifiers/toasts) and why the wrappers are useful.
+The following C# code provides an example how to show a [toast](https://developer.android.com/guide/topics/ui/notifiers/toasts) and why the wrappers are useful.

 ```
 using Rubix.Unity.Android.Widget;